Ch 17.4 Structural Patterns (Decorator, Adapter, Proxy)

 ); -

-Adapter: Wrapping third-party library interfaces, converting legacy APIs to modern interfaces.
+Adapter: Wrapping third-party library interfaces to match your codebase's contract; converting legacy API responses to modern data models.

 -